An Outdoor Guide to Moab, Utah

 Want to something quieter than the downtown area?

 At the very southern edge of town by the Shell Station is the Branding Iron which features American fare and comfort food.
 It is on the quiet side vs. the central part of town.

 First place for info: I suggest the Moab Information Center as an excellent initial first stop.
 Maps, brochures, and books are available there.
 And the friendly staff is sure to provide answers to questions you might have about Moab.

 Adult beverages?
 Utah’s liquor laws are stringent.
-Grocery stores and gas stations currently sell 3.2 ABV beer only as of Nov 1st, 2019..
+Grocery stores and gas stations currently sell up to 5.0 ABV beer only as of Nov 1st, 2019..
 Draft beer is only sold at this limit, too.
 There is one state-run DABC liquor store for full-strength beer, wine, and hard liquor.
 Beer is sold by the individual can or bottle at room temp and heavily taxed.
 Selection is limited.
 Closed on Sundays.
 You’ll need to pick up ice purchased elsewhere.
 Bars and eating establishments and bringing alcohol from out of state for personal consumption have their own Byzantine laws as well.

 Outdoor supplies?
-Moab Gear Trader (where I worked over the holidays) and Gear Heads are general outdoor stores if you need items such as maps, fuel, repair kits, or other items.
-Moab Gear Trader has an excellent selection of used gear and consigned brand name clothing.
+Moab Gear Trader (where I worked over the holidays in 2018) and Gear Heads are general outdoor stores if you need items such as maps, fuel, repair kits, or other items.
+Moab Gear Trader has an excellent selection of used gear and consigned brand-name clothing.
 Gear Heads offers free filtered water for your water containers.
 Very key when the weather gets warmer!
 Walker Drug also provides some basic outdoor clothing and supplies.

-Gear rental available at different stores for different activities.
+Gear rental is available at different stores for different activities.

 Outdoor Fun in Moab